Introduction to AppStudio

 NSB Corporation has been making mobile device development tools for long time: since 1993.
 While they got their start making tools which used the BASIC programming language, AppStudio gives equal support to JavaScript.

-The AppStudio IDE runs on both Mac and Windows, with the appearance being virtually identical.
+The AppStudio IDE runs on both Mac and Windows (Intel), with the appearance being virtually identical.
 Projects can be freely interchanged between the two platforms.

 Installation of AppStudio is straightforward and includes everything needed to get started.
 The download is under 40 megs, about 97% smaller than XCode or Eclipse + the Android SDK.